espnet/espnet/README.md

     pip install torch_optimizer               # [Option] If you'll use additional optimizers in ESPnet2
     ```

     There are some required packages depending on each task other than above.
-If you meet ImportError, please intall them at that time.
+If you meet ImportError, please install them at that time.
-- (ESPNet2) Once installed, run `wandb login` and set `--use_wandb true` to enable tracking runs using W&B.
+- (ESPnet2) Once installed, run `wandb login` and set `--use_wandb true` to enable tracking runs using W&B.

 ## Usage
 See [Usage](https://espnet.github.io/espnet/tutorial.html).